bool-dev/Flask-Cloud-NDB/README.rst

 TODOS
 ----------------

+-   Test all conditions
--   Add working extension!!
+-   Add black formatting
--   Add sample code
+-   Add sample code to readme
 -   Add more links to readme
+-   Add more documentation to code
 -   Add changes file
 -   Complete manifest.in file
 -   Complete setup.cfg file